cturra/docker-ntp/README.md

  * https://chrony.tuxfamily.org/doc/4.1/chronyd.html

-## Setting your timezone
+## Setting timezone

-By default the UTC timezone is used, however if you'd like to adjust your NTP server to be running in your local timezone, all you need to do is provide a `TZ` environment variable following the standard TZ data format.
+The default timezone is UTC; however, if you'd like to adjust your NTP server to run in your local timezone, you only need to provide a `TZ` environment variable following the standard TZ data format.
-As an example, using `docker-compose.yaml`, that would be look like this if you were located in Vancouver, Canada:
+For example, `docker-compose.yaml` adjusted to use the location of Vancouver, Canada, would use the following:
 ```yaml
   ...
   environment: